 The latest actuarial valuation was performed with an effective date of 6 April 2017 using the defined accrued benefit method.
 It assumed that the rate of return on investments was 2.1% per annum for pre-retirement and 2.1% for post-retirement and price inflation was 3.5% under RPI and 2.8% under CPI.
-The demographic assumptions are based on S2PA (YoB) tables with an age rating of -1 year being applied to the tables for the staff scheme.
+The demographic assumptions are based on S2PA (YoB) tables with an age rating of -1 year being applied to the tables for the staff scheme and no age rating applied to the shop floor scheme.
 The future mortality improvements were based on CMI 2015 projections with a 1.5% per annum long-term improvement rate.
 The next actuarial valuation will be performed with an effective date of 6 April 2020.

 In order to help optimise the return on assets held by the pension schemes, the pension payments and administration costs incurred by the schemes are paid by the company.
-The net amount due from the schemes (being pension payments made plus administrative costs less repayments received from the schemes) are subject to repayment to the company and recorded as amounts receivable from pension schemes in the group and company financial statements (notes 14 and 8 respectively).
+The net amount due from the schemes (being pension payments made plus administrative costs less repayments received from the schemes) are subject to repayment to the company and recorded as amounts receivable from pension schemes in the group and company financial statements (notes 14 and 9 respectively).
 The amounts are recorded as payables by the schemes and shown as a reduction to asset values in the pension disclosures set out below.

-The pension schemes are related parties of the company and during the year $\pounds 3,321,000$ ( $2017 - \pounds 2,004,000$ ) was paid by the company on behalf of the schemes in respect of pension payments and administration costs.
-There are no funding arrangements in place that would impact on future contributions and no contributions are expected to be made in the next financial period.
-The pension schemes made repayments to the company during the year of $\pounds 3,122,000$ ( $2017 - \pounds 3,761,000$ ).
-At 31 March 2018 the outstanding balance due from the schemes to the company was $\pounds 5,590,000$ ( $2017 - \pounds 5,391,000$ ) as set out in note 14.
+The pension schemes are related parties of the company and during the year £2,391,000 (2018 - £3,321,000) was paid by the company on behalf of the schemes in respect of pension payments and administration costs.
+There are no funding arrangements in place that would impact on future contributions and no contributions are expected to be made in the next financial year.
+The pension schemes made repayments to the company during the year of £4,455,000 (2018 - £3,122,000).
+At 31 March 2019 the outstanding balance due from the schemes to the company was £3,525,000 (2018 - £5,590,000) as set out in note 14.
 The outstanding balance was not discounted to fair value on the change of terms because the resulting adjustment was not material to the financial statements.